 Brass, Wind and Drums – Distinction at Grade 5, or a pass at Grade 6

 Children achieving these grades will have their tuition paid by the school for up to two instruments, at the recommended rate, provided they are taught at the school.
-The Headmaster may also award discretionary music bursaries to children in Year 3, 4 and 5.
-These awards to be reviewed annually.
+The Headmaster may also award discretionary music bursaries to children in Y345.
+These awards will be reviewed annually.

 Notice required to change activities.
 Please note that the charges for activities arranged with outside contractors (Ballet, Dance, Karate, Fencing, LAMDA, Tennis and Music) are non-refundable and to make a change, a full term’s notice is required in writing to Ben Chapman (or VMT for music, VLT for LAMDA) otherwise the full amount is payable.